cmu-sei/pharos/share/prolog/oorules/README.md

 `--no-semantics`.

-On our original sample, which uses `--no-semantics`, the contribution of the Pharos partitioning extensions can be seen because `--partition=rose` was not specified.
+On our original sample, which uses `--no-semantics`, the contribution of the Pharos partitioning extensions can be seen because `--partitioner=rose` was not specified.
 These lines first show when the stock ROSE partitioner completes, and then after the Pharos partitioner has
 completed: